-The amount reported represents the fees earned for service on the Board of Directors and committees of the Board of Directors during fiscal 2021.
-In accordance with SEC rules, the amounts shown reflect the aggregate grant date fair value of stock awards granted to our non-employee directors during fiscal 2021, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC 718").
+(1) The amount reported represents the fees earned for service on the Board of Directors and committees of the Board of Directors during fiscal 2022.

+(2) In accordance with SEC rules, the amounts shown reflect the aggregate grant date fair value of stock awards granted to our non-employee directors during fiscal 2022, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC 718").
 The grant date fair value for restricted stock units is measured based on the closing price of the Company's common stock on the date of grant.
-See Note 2 to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2021 titled "Significant Accounting Policies."
+See Note 2 to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2022 titled "Significant Accounting Policies."

-(3) As of January 31, 2021, each non-employee director held 10,451 unvested restricted stock units.

-(4) As of January 31, 2021, the number of shares underlying stock options (all of which were fully vested and exercisable) held by each non-employee director was: Ms. Butenhoff (0); Mr. Galligan (35,000); Mr. Goettner (10,000); Ms. Hand (0), Mr. Mann (0); and Mr. Pearce (12,500).
+- (3) As of January 31, 2022, each non-employee director held 7,498 unvested restricted stock units. - (4) As of January 31, 2022, the number of shares underlying stock options (all of which were fully vested and exercisable) held by each non-employee director was: Ms. Butenhoff (0); Mr. Galligan (35,000); Mr. Goettner (10,000); Ms. Hand (0), Mr. Mann (0); and Mr. Pearce (0).

 Directors who are also our employees receive no additional compensation for their service as a director.
-During the fiscal year ended January 31, 2021, three directors, Mr. Stang, our President, Chief Executive Officer and Chairman of the Board, Mr. Narula, our Chief Financial Officer and Ms. Yeh, our Vice President and General

-Counsel were employees.
-Messrs.
-Narula's and Stang's and Ms. Yeh's compensation is discussed in "Executive Compensation."
+During the fiscal year ended January 31, 2022, two current directors, Mr. Stang, our President, Chief Executive Officer and Chairman of the Board, and Ms. Yeh, our Vice President and General Counsel, and one former director, Mr. Narula, our former Chief Financial Officers, were employees.
+Their compensation is discussed in "Executive Compensation."